Lumbar & Multilevel Spinal Fusion Surgery

 Each level of the spine consists of the disc in front and two facets (joints) in the back.
 These structures work together to define a motion segment.
 When performing a fusion, for example L4 to L5, this is considered a one level fusion.

 Commonly, most spinal fusions involve fusion of one or two levels.
 Motion tends to preserved in patients who will not notice much loss of motion in bending.
-Fusion rates are generally greater the 90% in nonsmokers and healthy individuals.
-Risk for poor outcome increases with smokers, diabetics, obesity, and immune-comprised individuals (rheumatoid arthritis, steroid usage, renal failure).
+Fusion rates are generally greater by 90% for nonsmokers and healthy individuals; risk for poor outcomem however, increases with smokers, diabetics, obesity, and immune-comprised individuals (rheumatoid arthritis, steroid usage, renal failure).

 More than 2 level spinal fusions are indicated in patients with: